 All students must register by the deadline listed in the Catalog.Otherwise, they must pay a late fee and in some cases petition the Academic Standing Committee.
 Exceptions are made only for those students studying away or on a leave of absence during registration.
 These students email their advisor to discuss course preferences and to request that the advisor remove the advising hold so they may access the Garnet Gateway system to register.
-Students located in an area without access to the web should contact the Dean of Students office for information on using a proxy to process registration and to submit any petitions, if needed, on the student’s behalf.
+Students located in an area without access to the web should contact Student Affairs for information on using a proxy to process registration and to submit any petitions, if needed, on the student’s behalf.
 Proxies deliver course information from the student abroad to the Registrar’s office for registration.
 Proxies may not access the Garnet Gateway for the student who is away.

 What is optimization?

 The schedule of courses lists an enrollment limit for some courses.
 In addition, some courses have a specified number of spaces reserved for students by class year.
 Students may web register for up to 4 courses with limited enrollment during the week of registration.
 On the last day of registration week, a computerized program randomly fills these courses with the names of students who requested entry, leaving a small number of spaces open for petitioning.
 The order in which students register has no bearing on whether or not the student gains entry into the course.
 Faculty may monitor class rosters using the Garnet Gateway.

 Students check their web schedule following randomization and carefully review the course status for each course.
 Each course status is either “web registered”, and no further action is required by the student, or “eligible to petition”.
 The student may choose to submit a written petition to the instructor of the course during the petitioning period which is the week immediately following registration.
 (Petition forms are available at the Registrar and Academic Systems office).